Use case #0003

 MLRO — Human Review

 Alert TR-2025-0841 reviewed.
 Customer contacted for explanation — no satisfactory response received.
 MLRO determination: suspicious transaction confirmed.
-STR preparation authorised.
+STR preparation authorized.
 Transaction monitoring enhanced to daily frequency.
 Account flagged: no further credit disbursement pending investigation.

 Human — MLRO